Continuous distribution - heart

 The committee is considering several attributes before deciding those that would contribute to the overall composite allocation score.
 The identified attributes will align with NOTA and the OPTN Final Rule.
 Any attribute that is based in part on a candidate’s location or listing is only permitted to the extent required by another regulatory factor.

-2. Build framework
+2. Build framework— in process

 The step involves converting the existing heart allocation policy into the new framework through the following exercises and will involve community input.